tdolby-at-uk-ibm-com/ace-container-cpu/README.md

 showing that the requests are being throttled.

+## Effects

+The CPU throttling applies regardless of how many threads are active in the process, and switching on trace causes a lot of CPU activity; this can lead to gaps in traces that might (at first glance) make it look like a particular method is really slow, when in reality the container simply hit the CPU limit and was delayed.

+Attempting to work around the throttling by adding more containers is also unlikely to provide the desired results: ten containers (scaled via Knative or other means) running with 0.1 CPUs would not provide the equivalent of 1 container with 1 CPU, at least not in terms of latency.
+The ten containers might all be scheduled at the same time, with the consequent 90ms gaps aligned so that no traffic is flowing through the system.
+This could be hard to track down in a real-world scenario, but would be visible in latency measurements if such were available.

 ## Docker and Kubernetes

 The results above used docker with the "--cpus" option, but the same effects